tldr-pages/tldr/pages/common/snowsql.md

 `snowsql --query '{{query}}'`

-- Execute commands from a file on the default connection:
+- Execute commands from a specific file on the default connection:

 `snowsql --filename {{path/to/file.sql}}`